The EU mobility package – important regulations and updates

 Related links: IRU – The European Commission’s Mobility Package

-Prohibition of spending the regular weekly rest period (WRP) in the vehicle
+Ban on spending regular weekly rest periods (WRZ) inside the vehicle

 Legislative basis: Article 8(8) of Regulation (EC) No 561/2006